RoyalCities/RC-stable-audio-tools/README.md

 ---

-I did my best to make sure the code is OS agnostic but I've only been able to test this with Windows / NVIDIA.
-Hopefully it works for other operating systems.
+~~I did my best to make sure the code is OS agnostic but I've only been able to test this with Windows / NVIDIA.
+Hopefully it works for other operating systems.~~ The project now fully supports macOS and Apple Silicon (M1 and above).
+Special thanks to [@cocktailpeanut](https://github.com/cocktailpeanut) for their help!

 If theres any other features or tooling that you may want let me know on here or by contacting me on [Twitter](https://x.com/RoyalCities).
 I'm just a hobbyist but if it can be done I'll see what I can do.